mui/material-ui/docs/data/joy/customization/introduction/introduction.md

 ### styled function

-Best for creating your own reusable component.
-It can access to the theme and the output component automatically accepts the `sx` prop.
+To create a custom and reusable component, the `styled` function is the recommended option.
+You can access the theme and use its design tokens, maintaining consistency.
+Additionally, the created component also accepts the `sx` prop if you ever want to do one-off customizations to it.

 {{"demo": "StyledComponent.js", "bg": true}}